Health and Human Services Board

 Moore lives in Gastonia and enjoys being a cub scout and boy scout leader.

 Gina Ramsey is an at-large member of the Board of Health & Human Services.
 She is a Family Nurse Practitioner at CaroMont Family Medicine in Shelby and formerly served as a critical care nurse in Gastonia, as an emergency room nurse in Huntersville and Kings Mountain and as a North Carolina Bar-certified civil litigation paralegal.
 Gina holds a paralegal certificate from UNC Charlotte, a bachelor’s degree in nursing from Queens University of Charlotte, a Master of Science degree in nursing from Duke University and recently received her Doctor of Nursing Practice degree from Duke.
 Gina is a member of the American Nurses Association, American Academy of Nurse Practitioners, Sigma Theta Tau International Honor Society of Nursing, North Carolina Nurses Association, and St. Michael’s Catholic Church in Gastonia.
 She previously served on the Gaston County Board of Health.

-Edward Smith is in his first term on the Health & Human Services Board.
-He is the director of the Charlotte and Asheville campuses of Montreat College.
+Edward Smith is in his second term on the Health & Human Services Board and is the director of the Charlotte and Asheville campuses of Montreat College.
 He has 35 years of experience in higher education, including dean's positions at Montreat College, Lees-McRae College, Belmont Abbey College and the North Carolina Community College system.
 He also worked as a game warden in Connecticut.
 He holds a Bachelor of Science in history, a Master of Science in adult education, a Specialist in Education degree in vocational education, and a Ph.D. in adult education.
 Dr. Smith Moved to Gaston County in 1991.
 He previously served two terms on the Board of Social Services.